MBCProject/mbc-markdown/anti-behavioral-analysis/evade-debugger.md

 * **Exception Misdirection**: Using exception handling (SEH) to cause flow of program to non-obvious paths.
 * **Get Base Indirectly**: CALL to a POP; finds base of code or data, often the packed version of the code; also used often in obfuscated/packed shellcode.
 * **Guard Pages**: Encrypt blocks of code individually and decrypt temporarily only upon execution.
-* **Hook File System**: execution happens when a particular file or directory is accessed, often through hooking certain API calls such as CreateFileA and CreateFileW.
 * **Hook Interrupt**: modification of interrupt vector or descriptor tables.
 * **Import Obfuscation**: Add obfuscation between imports calls and APIs.
 * **Inlining**: variation of static linking where full API code inserted everywhere it would have been called.